My name is Jordan Burns.

 In 2012, I became a Certified Personal Trainer through the National Academy of Sports Medicine.
 I began building my clientele and furthering my skill set at Matt Dishman Community Center.
 Thanks to Chuck Amato’s guidance, I read every page of Arnold Schwarzenegger’s, The New Encyclopedia of Modern Bodybuilding.
 Six months later I began a mentorship with Jocelyn Streng (owner of PDXstrength).
 I’ve studied CrossFit, Strength Training, Bodybuilding, SAQ, Powerlifting, Circuit Training and books by mobility master Kelly Starrett, gymnastics WOD founder Carl Paoli, and parkour genius Ben Musholt.
 More recently, I began training with and studying the techniques of master trainer Cesar Martinez, and getting the best of the best from master trainer Dakota Ushigome.
 Though the most influencial person I have found guidance and gained knowledge from has been my Mother- A modern dance and yoga instructor for over thirty years.
 She often told me, “you’ll thank me later for hassling you to stand up straight”, it’s true.
 Thanks Mom.
 My life has been forever changed with immense gratitude to these people.

-When I’m not working, you can find me cooking, running, hiking, dancing (not well), reading, spending time with my sweetie, and having the most fun possible.
+When I’m not working, you can find me walking my dog, making music at home, doing yard work, plant shopping with my partner, and having the most fun possible.
 My goal as a HUMAN is to spread my enthusiasm and make a positive impact on others lives.
 Life is too damn short to go about it quietly.